FaithAlone.net

 At this point in time, like the Israelites, we have left the "Egypt" of this world, and are not yet in the "Promised Land" of the Millennium.
 It's an in-between stage, but yet, it's still very good.

 In summary, the feast days given in Leviticus are highly significant.
-The Spring feasts were fulfilled on the first advent, and the since "the harvest is the end of the world" (Matthew 13:39), the Fall feasts are symbolic of the events that will occur around Christ's second coming.
+The Spring feasts were fulfilled on the first advent, and the Fall feasts are symbolic of the events that will occur around Christ's second coming.

 Back to top